troyboy95/weather-app-test/README.md

 - **Region Selection:** View weather for multiple Hong Kong districts.
 - **Current Conditions:** See temperature, humidity, and weather condition for the selected region.
 - **Animated Icons:** Weather conditions are visualized with animated icons powered by [react-lottie](https://github.com/LottieFiles/react-lottie).
-- **Live Data:** All data is fetched from the official HK Observatory API.
+- **Current & Accurate Data:** All data is fetched from the official HK Observatory API.

 ## Tech Stack